Once More, with Feeling (Buffy the Vampire Slayer): Soundtrack

 An album including all 14 songs in the episode, with Christophe Beck's scores for three other Buffy episodes, was released by Rounder Records in September 2002 as season seven premiered.
 John Virant, president and chief executive of Rounder Records, told the Los Angeles Times, "I remember watching the episode when it aired last October, and after it was over, I said to my wife, 'That's the best hour of TV I've ever seen.
 Someone should put that [soundtrack] out.'
 I inquired at Fox, just following up, and they said, 'Well, we tried, it didn't happen.
-If you want to take a run at it, feel free.
+If you want to take a run at it, feel free.'"
+The soundtrack received "stellar reviews".
 AllMusic gives the album five out of five stars, stating that the music is "every bit as fun as the episode itself", praising the voices of Benson, Marsters and Head.
 Reviewer Melinda Hill states it is "a must-have for Buffy fans, but it wouldn't be out of place in anyone's collection".